 |# of Users||4||1||Unlimited||2||5||3||Unlimited|

-Free Helpdesk Software is Essential
+Free Helpdesk Software Improves Customer Experience

 As you can see, there are many things that can determine which software is the right pick for your business.
 There are many customer support software options to choose from that are all good in their own right.
 We hope that our guide will make all that easier though.